The Lovers as Advice

 What if I genuinely don't know what my values are?

 Then that's the first assignment, and the card is pointing at it.
-A shortcut: recall two or three decisions you've never regretted, even when they cost you, and name what they protected.
+A shortcut: think of two or three decisions you've never regretted, even when they cost you, and name what they protected.
 That list is more reliable than any values you'd write down cold.
-The Lovers as advice isn't asking for philosophy — it's asking what you refuse to trade.
+The Lovers as advice isn't asking for philosophy.
+It's asking what you refuse to trade.

 Isn't this just 'follow your heart'?

-No — that's the misread.
+No, that's the misread.
 'Follow your heart' ignores half the card.
-The Lovers asks for alignment: heart and head agreeing, desire that survives scrutiny.
+The Lovers asks for both: heart and head agreeing, a desire that holds up under questions.
 A pull that can't answer basic questions about consequences isn't alignment; it's appetite.
-The advice is to move when both point the same way — and to investigate, not obey, whichever one dissents.
+The advice is to move when both point the same way, and to question, not obey, whichever one disagrees.